kaushik-pk/utility-programs/readme.md

 t - tenure in months ( 360 )
 is_prepayment - Whether pre-payment is planned ( True of False )
-prepayment_month - Starting month from which pre-payment is planned prepayment_amount - Monthly prepayment amout
+prepayment_month - Starting month from which pre-payment is planned prepayment_amount - Monthly prepayment amount

 Outputs -